Quantum Cherenkov transition of finite momentum Bose polarons: Introduction

-Experiments studying polarons in ultracold gases have primarily examined their RF spectra~\cite{Hu2016,Jorgensen2016,Yan2019}, with recent experiments starting to probe their non-equilibrium dynamics~\cite{Skou2021}.
+Experiments studying impurities in ultracold gases have primarily examined their RF spectra~\cite{Hu2016,Jorgensen2016,Yan2019}, with recent experiments starting to probe their non-equilibrium dynamics~\cite{Skou2021} and collective behavior~\cite{Yan2024}.
 Theoretically, the equilibrium Bose polaron has been well-studied and there have recently been several works on dynamics as well.
-Variational methods have been used to predict RF spectra, average values of different observables, spatial density profiles, and even systems with multiple impurities \cite{Shchadilova2016,VanLoon2018,Drescher2019,Shchadilova2016a,Shashi2014}.
+Variational methods have been used to predict RF spectra, average values of different observables, spatial density profiles, and even systems with multiple impurities \cite{Shchadilova2016,VanLoon2018,Drescher2019,Shchadilova2016a,Shashi2014,SantiagoGarcia2024}.
 T-matrix approximations have also been used to study the RF spectra while confirming the importance of beyond-Fr\"ohlich terms in the Hamiltonian at strong interactions \cite{Rath2013}.
-Renormalization group methods have been used to examine trajectories and the effect of quantum fluctuations on top of the mean-field solution \cite{Grusdt2015,Grusdt2017,Grusdt2017a,Grusdt2018}.
+Renormalization group methods have been used to establish the stability of the ground state quasiparticle~\cite{Hinrichs2023} and examine trajectories and the effect of quantum fluctuations on top of the mean-field solution \cite{Grusdt2015,Grusdt2017,Grusdt2017a,Grusdt2018}.
 Markovian master equations have been used to study thermalization dynamics and polaron formation \cite{Lausch2018,Nielsen2019}, while finite temperature effects have also been studied with diagrammatic techniques for strong coupling \cite{Guenther2018} and perturbation theory for weak coupling \cite{Levinsen2017}.
 Non-perturbative methods have also been used to examine impurity dynamics in harmonically trapped 1D BECs \cite{Mistakidis2019, Mistakidis2019a} and the subsonic-supersonic dynamics of weakly interacting impurities \cite{Boyanovsky2019}.
 Quantum Monte Carlo computations have also been used to study the energy and other properties of the Bose polaron \cite{Ardila2015,Ardila2019}.
-Efforts to study the strong coupling regime by moving beyond Bogoliubov theory have also been made \cite{Drescher2020}.
+Efforts to study the strong coupling regime by moving beyond Bogoliubov theory have been made \cite{Drescher2020}, and the collective behavior of many impurities immersed in a BEC has been studied using a Boltzmann analysis~\cite{Dolgriev2024}.